devmount/third-stats/README.md

 ![thirdstats screenshot](https://user-images.githubusercontent.com/5441654/93931445-14066b80-fd1f-11ea-8fe7-bde8674b26f4.png)

-## Additional notes

-- Keep in mind, that the processing of large mailboxes can take a lot of time.
+## Improve this project

-- Contributions are very welcome.
-If you encounter a problem, please [issue a bug report](https://github.com/devmount/third-stats/issues/new?template=bug_report.md).
+Contributions are very welcome!
+See the [Contribution Guidelines](./.github/CONTRIBUTING.md) for more information, how to help making this add-on even better.
+If you encounter any problem, please [issue a bug report](https://github.com/devmount/third-stats/issues/new?template=bug_report.md).

 ## Licence